FusionAuth/fusionauth-site/DocsDevREADME.md

 - Connector
 - Kickstart

+## Tagging

+Tag your blog posts.

+If they feature any client libraries, tag them with `client-[langname]` and they will automatically appear on the client libraries page. `client-javascript` appears on the typescript page, since that is the supported client library.

+If they highlight a feature, tag them with `feature-[featurename]` and if there's a feature page, they'll appear there. `feature-breached-password-detection` for example.

+If they are a tutorial, add `tutorial` and they will appear on the tutorials page in the docs.
+You can also add `tutorial-[langname]` if it focuses on a language, `tutorial-feature` if it is a FusionAuth feature (webhooks, themes, etc) and `tutorial-integration` if it is an integration tutorial (nodebb, wordpress, etc).
+If it is for an advanced feature/reactor feature, add `tutorial-reactor-feature`.
+Those are all separate sections.

+If it is a community story, tag with `topic-commmunity-story`.
+Right now that doesn't do anything, but it will.

+If it is a story about an upgrade, tag it with one of these tags:

+* `topic-upgrade-homegrown`
+* `topic-upgrade-saas`
+* `topic-upgrade-opensource`

+As well as the competitor name if mentioned: `topic-upgrade-cognito`.

 ## Sizing Window for Screenshots

 When adding screenshots to the documentation, articles or blogs, use a normalized browser window size.
 The following apple Script should be used to build a consistent browser window.